muarshad01/Design-Patterns-Python/python.md

 ## Underscore (_)

-The underscore prefix is meant as a hint to another programmer that a variable or method starting with a single underscore is intended for internal use.
+The underscore prefix is meant as a hint to another programmer that a `variable or method starting with a single underscore is intended for internal use`.